netto-franco91/angular/README.md

 };
 this.chartData = chartData;
 ```
+<summary>**You can activate the X axis as a ruler, for month/year use.**</summary>
+<summary>**To activate the X axis with the month/year ruler, we have to pass these two pieces of information through the 'setChartProperties' function:**</summary>
+yearInitialRulerTickAxisX = 5; // starting year of chart
+YearFinalRulerTickAxisX = 19; // final year of chart
+It is necessary to go month by month, that is, all the months of the X axis.
+Note: if you want to show data from 5 to 19 years for example, you will have to pass the X axis as [60, 61, 62, 63.. etc], where 60 = 5 years and 61 = 5 years and one month and so on.

 # Line Chart JS - (Vital signs)<br>
 The "LINE_CHART_JS" type chart basically has the same structure as the "LINE" type, but it was created so that we can customize the 'point styles'.</br>